 Univera Healthcare Awards Hospitals $26 Million for Quality Improvements

-Forty-five upstate New York hospitals and health centers last year earned $26 million in quality improvement incentive payments from us and our Rochester-based parent company as part of our Hospital Performance Incentive Program (HPIP).
-In the past ten years quality performance incentives have exceeded $197 million.
+Fifty-four upstate New York hospitals and health centers last year earned $26 million in quality improvement incentive payments from Univera Healthcare and its Rochester-based parent as part of the health insurer’s Hospital Performance Incentive Program.
+In the past nine years quality performance incentives from Univera Healthcare have exceeded $145 million.

-Participating in this program in 2014 were fifteen Western New York hospitals and health centers, including Catholic Health System (3 sites), Eastern Niagara Health System (2 sites), Erie County Medical Center (ECMC), Kaleida Health (4 sites), Mount St. Mary’s Hospital, Roswell Park Cancer Institute, United Memorial Medical Center, Women’s Christian Association (WCA) Hospital and Chautauqua Integrated Delivery System.
+Participating in this program in 2012 were nineteen Western New York hospitals and health centers, including Lake Erie Regional Health System of New York (2 sites), Catholic Health System (3 hospitals), Chautauqua Integrated Delivery System, Eastern Niagara Health System (2 hospitals), Erie County Medical Center, Kaleida Health (5 hospitals), Mount St. Mary’s Hospital, Niagara Falls Memorial Medical Center, Roswell Park Cancer Institute, United Memorial Medical Center and Women’s Christian Association (WCA) Hospital.

-- Clinical Processes of Care – Focused on improvements in heart attack care, heart failure, pneumonia, and surgical care, and other measures that may be unique to each participating hospital
+- Clinical Outcomes – Focused on improvements in heart attack care, heart failure and pneumonia care

 Relevance in upstate New York

 According to the most recent data on hospital-acquired infections available from the Centers for Medicare & Medicaid Services, there were an estimated 24,000 hospital-acquired infections in upstate New York in 2010, and more than 1,000 deaths were likely to have occurred as a result.

 *The Centers for Medicare & Medicaid Services is the US federal agency which administers Medicare, Medicaid, and the Children's Health Insurance Program.